-The Township has been notified by Kinsley Construction on behalf of the Developer, Core5 Industrial Partners, that on November 24, 2020, the project will commence with blasting and/or night work.
-For night work, you may experience noise disturbances within the nightly hours. *On March 19, 2021 the Township was notified that there will be no more blasting with this first building.
+The Township has been notified on behalf of the Developer, Core5 Industrial Partners, that on January 13, 2021 the project will be doing blasting at 12:oo PM.
+With night work, you may experience noise disturbances within the nightly hours. *On March 19, 2021 the Township was notified that there will be no more blasting with this first building.

 Using explosives are highly regulated and requires permits at the state level.
 Per Department of Environmental Protection (DEP), many people are often concerned about the effects blasting may have on their home because blasting may cause homes to shake.
 The effects of blasting may rattle windows, dishes and pictures hung on the wall.